chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 |                                                                                                                             |
 +-----------------------------------------------------------------------------------------------------------------------------+

-As the plot shows, the passage of the tracer through the static mixer highly flattens its distribution.
-There is a :math:`170` seconds difference between the inlet and outlet peaks.
+As the Figure shows, the concentration of the tracer flattens as it flows.
+The gap between between the inlet and outlet peaks is of :math:`170` seconds.
 When compared to the theoretical time of :math:`150` seconds (:math:`d_x/u_x`, with :math:`d_x` the domain length and :math:`u_x` the inlet velocity), this difference can be explained by retention effects and the tortuous paths that the tracer travels through.

 ---------
 Reference